Improve the way you make use of ZFS in your company.

 Topology

 For database workloads, throughput is no longer the primary performance consideration—latency is.
-Specifically, the latency attached to very small page sized random I/O operations.
+Specifically, the latency attached to very small page-sized random I/O operations.

 This means two things: solid state and mirrors.
 SSD drives provide far lower latency than conventional drives possibly can.
 And mirrors provide far better random access performance than RAIDz can—particularly when we’re talking about small random access ops, which can’t be effectively spread across tons of disks in a wide striped vdev.

 Performance generally scales with vdev count, not with total drive count—this is true of almost all workloads, but it’s especially true of database workloads.
 So, if you’ve got ten drives, five two-wide mirror vdevs provide roughly five times the potential IOPS of a single ten-wide RAIDz2.
-On top of that, the mirror vdevs can each fulfill two read requests simultaneously, where the RAIDz vdev would have to fulfill first one, then the other.
+On top of that, the mirror vdevs can each fulfill two read requests simultaneously, whereas the RAIDz vdev would have to fulfill the first one, then the other.

 For database workloads, striped RAID—including RAIDz—generally performs worse than a single disk.
 We’re really not kidding about the importance of mirrors for this workload!